jamesr1775/Sorting-Visualiser/README.md

 - Pushing the timeouts to an array did not seem to work when clearing them, but the window.clearTimeouts does seem to work which I found from [stackoverflow](https://stackoverflow.com/questions/8860188/javascript-clear-all-timeouts)
 - Initially I tried to just shift the swapAnimations array and pass the animation to play, but with timeouts some animations might have got lost.
 I made an animationsPlayed array instead to find out which animation has been played last so when unpaused we go back to the correct animation.
+- Fixed the sort button so it swaps between pausing and starting the animation of the algorithm.
+- When the algorithm code is loaded, some of the bars would fold to a new row.
+Changing the bar width calculation to use clientWidth and moving the col-10 of bar-chart to the html instead of javascript helped remove this issue. [stackoverflow](https://developer.mozilla.org/en-US/docs/Web/API/Element/clientWidth)